myneighborh/company-success-prediction/README.md

 - Number of Employees
 - Number of SNS Followers
 - Annual Revenue
-- Revenue to Total Investment Ratio
+- Revenue-to-total-investment ratio
-- Valuation per Employee
+- Valuation per employee
-- Investment per Age
+- Investment per age
-- Customers per Age
+- Customers per age
-- Revenue per Customer per Employee
+- Revenue per customer per employee

-#### Final Results:
+#### Model Training and Tuning:
-The final model achieved a MAE of approximately 0.2043.
+Hyperparameter optimization was conducted using Optuna over 300 trials with MAE as the evaluation metric.
-Key contributing features included those based on customer count, employee count, company age, and follower-based ratios.
+The model was trained and validated using **Stratified K-Fold Cross Validation**, ensuring balanced distribution of the target variable in each fold.
-Interestingly, the original "Annual Revenue" feature negatively impacted performance and was excluded from the final model, possibly due to overfitting concerns.
+XGBoost was trained using `xgb.train` with DMatrix input, and early stopping was applied with a patience of 50 rounds.